Jittor/JGAN/README.md

     <img src="assets/cite.png"\>
 </p>

 We compared the performance of these GANs of Jittor and Pytorch.
+The PyTorch version code uses the commit a163b8 on August 24, 2019 of the master branch of github repository: https://github.com/eriklindernoren/PyTorch-GAN.
 The picture below is the speedup ratio of Jittor relative to Pytorch.
 It can be seen that the highest acceleration ratio of these GANs reaches 283%, and the average acceleration ratio is 185%.

 <p align="center">
     <img src="assets/speedup.png"\>